-There are a variety of bed and breakfasts, hotels and motels in the city.
+There are a variety of bed and breakfast, hotel and motel accommodations in the city.
 The unit clerk on duty can help you to locate affordable accommodations.
-You can also visit our FOCIS website at the computer in the waiting room, or contact Tourism London at 519-661-5000.
+You can also visit our Family and Visitor Website from the computer in the waiting room, or contact Tourism London at 519-661-5000.